 The striking town for its landscape, Pindaya is located in about 45km from Kalaw, and about 2 hours drive from Heho Airport.
 This picturesque town is famous for its extensive limestone caves, set deep in the hillsides, where visitors will be amazed to explore the incredible amount of Buddha statues and stalagmites.
 Famous for its local handicrafts, Shan paper and parasols made from mulberry bark are popular products.
 For trekking lovers, an extensive trekking trip to nearby villages; Danu, Pa-O, Palaung, and Taung-Yo can experience tea plantation and rural villages along the trip.

 The capital of Shan State covering a series of pine hill stations with chilly clime, Taunggyi is the minty break from the heat of plains.
 Located above 1,000 meter sea level, the weather is simply pleasant cool year around.
 Being the trading city of state, exploring the crowded markets and authentic semi-modern urban lifestyle of Shan State are worth a visit to the city.
 The town is popular for morning marketers who speak noticeably local dialects.
 Visitors can experience the carnival alike famous Balloon Festival which released several animal-shaped balloons in the day of festival, November.

 ELEPHANT CAMP – GREEN HILL VALLEY

-Located in the gorgeous Shan State, a mystical tapestry of lush jungle landscapes, rushing rivers and intriguing indigenous culture, Green Hill Valley Elephant Camp is one of the country’s prime assets.
-Elephants have not had it easy in Myanmar, and Green Hill Valley gives the majestic beasts a purpose after their prime years.
+Elephants have not had it easy in Myanmar, and Green Hill Valley gives these majestic beasts a purpose after their prime years.
 An awe-inspiring window into the gentle nature of these incredible animals.